rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### Can I reboot my server?

 Yes.
-On teh details page for teh server in the Clou Control Panel, select **Actions>Reboot**.
+On the details page for the server in the cloud control panel, select **Actions > Reboot**.
 This method is useful if the server is unresponsive.

 #### Am I billed if my server is powered off?